Course Details

 NoLearning Outcomes

-1 be able to critically analyze a film
+1 Be able to critically analyze films using key concepts in film theory and political science.

 Weekly Detailed Course Contents